juliasilge/deploytidymodels/README.md

 #> http://127.0.0.1:8088/predict
 ```

-A model API endpoint deployed with `pr_model()` will return predictions
+A model API endpoint deployed with `modelops_pr_predict()` will return
-with appropriate new data.
+predictions with appropriate new data.

 ``` r
 library(tidyverse)